upasadena/interactive-cyoa-tutorial/docs/mechanics/objects.md

     Therefore, it's easier to just use a simple variable every time.

+    !!! warning

+        However, should you use a simple point type, you will be unable to attach a requirement to each press.

+        According to the official author:

+        ???+ quote

+            The function that allows for a choice to be selected multiple times does no longer need a point-type, but without using one the number of times it has been pressed will not be possible to use in a requirement.

 You will be presented with two input fields:

 * **Number where the minus will stop working:** This is your 'minimum' number.